-Our Board of Directors consists of eight individuals divided into three classes serving staggered three-year terms of office.
-There are two Directors (Byron J. Anderson, and Reece A. Kurtenbach) whose terms will expire at the 2015 Annual Meeting; three Directors (James B. Morgan, John L. Mulligan, and Kevin P. McDermott) whose terms expire in 2016; and two Directors (Robert G. Dutcher and Nancy D. Frame) whose terms will expire in 2017.
-The Nominating and Corporate Governance Committee has recommended to the Board of Directors that Byron J. Anderson, and Reece A. Kurtenbach be nominated for reelection at the 2015 Annual Meeting and that John P. Friel be nominated for election at the 2015 Annual Meeting, and the Board of Directors has approved that recommendation.
-All nominees have consented to being named as a nominee in this proxy statement and have indicated a willingness to serve if elected.
+Our Board of Directors consists of seven individuals divided into three classes serving staggered three-year terms of office.
+There is one Director (Robert G. Dutcher) whose term will expire at the 2020 Annual Meeting; three Directors (Byron J. Anderson, John P. Friel, and Reece A. Kurtenbach) whose terms will expire in 2021; and two Directors (James B. Morgan and Kevin P. McDermott) whose terms will expire in 2021; and two Directors (James B. Morgan and Kevin P. McDermott) whose terms will expire in 2022.
+The Nominating and Corporate Governance Committee has recommended to the Board of Directors that Robert G. Dutcher be nominated for re-election at the 2020 Annual Meeting and that Dr. José-Marie Griffiths be nominated for election at the 2020 Annual Meeting, and the Board of Directors has approved the recommendations.
+All nominees have consented to being named as a nominee in this Proxy Statement and have indicated a willingness to serve if elected.
 However, if any nominee becomes unable to serve before the election, the shares represented by proxies may be voted for a substitute designated by the Board, unless a contrary instruction is indicated on the proxy.